 e-mail: Ian.McVey@durham.ca

 To the Univer sity at:

-notices shall b ther address and as either party may notify to the other from time to time. the effective when actually received.
+her address and as either party may notify to the other from time to time.
+All be effective when actually received.

-9.4. relationship, Agreement shall be interpreted to create any partnership, joint venture, or sir or subject the parties to any implied duties or obligations respecting the cons which are not expressly stated herein.
+9.4.
+1 Nothing in this relationship, o Agreement shall be interpreted to create any partnership, joint venture, or similar or subject the parties to any implied duties or obligations respecting the conduct swhich are not expressly stated herein.

 9.5.
-7 at shall be binding upon and inure to the benefit of each of the parties hereto. hay not be assigned.
-This
+1 his Agreemen t shall be binding upon and inure to the benefit of each of the parties hereto.
+This say not be assigned.

-The failure of e right to requit of any provisi either party at any time to require performance of any provision shall not affect re performance at any other time, nor shall the waiver by either party of a bro on be a waiver of any succeeding breach or a waiver of the provision itself.
-In of this Agreement is declared illegal, void or unenforceable for any reasons, s each
+The failure of e right to requit of any provisi ither party at any time to require performance of any provision shall not affect the re performance at any other time, nor shall the waiver by either party of a breach on be a waiver of any succeeding breach or a waiver of the provision itself.
+In of this Agreement is declared illegal, void or unenforceable for any reasons, such

-9.7.1 provision sha ill be severed from the balance of this agreement and the remaining proviscontinue in full force and effect.
+- If be severed from the balance of this agreement and the remaining provisions ontinue in full force and effect.

-ITNESS WHER EOF the parties hereto have executed this Agreement by their duly author rized
+ITNESS WHER EOF the parties hereto have executed this Agreement by their duly authorized

-Office is in that bene ONTARIO TECH UNIVERISTY
+Office ir that ben ONTARIO TECH UNIVERISTY

-Daw

 Per:

 I/We have authority to bind the Corporation

 THE REGIONAL MUNICIPALITY OF DURHAM

 Per:

 I have authority to bind the Corporation.